Excellent1212/Ionic3-Firebase-Fitness-APP/README.md

 # Fitness-App

 This is just a basic ionic app, to show fitness stuff.
-Right now there is only de structure of the app.
+Right now there is only the structure of the app.

 ## Getting Started